Flexibility of affine cones over del Pezzo surfaces of degree 4 and 5: Del Pezzo surface of degree 5

 In this subsection we show that for any ample divisor $H$ on $Y$ all the 15 cylinders $U_i$ are $H$-polar.
 Consider the set of effective divisors $\{\alpha_i E_i+\beta_{1}l_{12}+\beta_3 l_{34}\;|\; \alpha_i,\beta_i>0\}$ whose support is the complement to $U_1$.
 The image of this set in the Picard group is an open cone $C$, whose extremal rays are $e_1,\; e_2,\; e_3,\; e_4,\; e_0-e_1-e_2,$ and $e_0-e_3-e_4$.
 It is easy to check that the primitive vectors of the ample cone (\ref{extrays5}) can be expressed as linear combinations with non-negative rational coefficients of the primitive vectors of the cone $C$.
 Therefore the cylinder $U_1$ is $H$-polar for any ample divisor $H$.
-Similarly, the cylinders $U_i$ are $H$-polar for any ample divisor $H$.
+By automorphisms $\Aut Y$ we may translate $U_1$ to any cylinder, hence the cylinders $U_i$ are $H$-polar for any ample divisor $H$.
 Using Theorem \ref{flex} we obtain the assertion.
 Now Theorem \ref{theo5} is proved.